jtnishi/Fanime-Personal-Guide/travel.md

 **NOTE: Route 60 is free to board at the airport.
 However, on return, it charges a normal fare.
 For those planning on returning by using the Light Rail to bus to get back to the airport, you will want to consider using the [EZfare app](https://www.vta.org/go/fares/ezfare) (or a Clipper card if you're using one) to get the free transfer.**

-Alternatively, you can fly into San Francisco International (SFO) or Oakland International (OAK), but expect drives/rideshare times of about 30-60 minutes.
-Alternatively, take CalTrain/BART from the airports.
-Note that SuperShuttle has shut down and is no longer an option for traveling from the two remote airports.
+Alternatively, you can fly into [San Francisco International (SFO)](https://www.flysfo.com/) or [Oakland International (OAK)](https://www.oaklandairport.com/), but expect drives/rideshare times of about 30-60 minutes.
+Alternatively, take CalTrain/BART from the airports.  **Note that SuperShuttle has shut down and is no longer an option for traveling from the two remote airports.
+For basic ground transportation, you'll need to use another carrier, or a taxi or rideshare service.**

 ## Expected Weather